adobe/aio-cli-lib-app-config/README.md

 # aio-cli-lib-app-config

-node lib to provide a consistent interface to various config files that make up a Firefly app and extensions
+node lib to provide a consistent interface to various config files that make up Adobe Developer App Builder applications and extensions

 ### Loading the app config returns an object that describes the entire applications.
 Including: